Skip to Content

 Getting your coffee table height and spacing right is all about balancing comfort, proportion, and flow.
 When your table aligns with your sofa and fits naturally within your layout, your living room instantly feels more functional and visually cohesive.

-By following simple measurement rules and adapting them to your space and lifestyle, you can create a setup that works beautifully every day.
+By following simple measurement rules and adapting them to your space, lifestyle, and home furniture setup, you can create a layout that works beautifully every day.

 If you're looking for well-designed furniture that fits these principles, NEPA, a trusted furniture brand in Florida, USA, offers thoughtfully crafted pieces that blend functionality with modern living room aesthetics.